NextronSystems/thor-manual/usage/custom-signatures.rst

 is maintained by the community on Github.

-To activate Sigma scanning, you have to use the **--sigma** command line option or perform a **--intense** scan.
+To activate Sigma scanning, you have to use the **--sigma** command line option or perform an **--intense** scan.
 Sigma scanning is not activated by default.
 This behavior may change in the future.

 Custom Sigma rules have to be placed in the